Hair removal methods compared (2026): shaving, waxing, epilating or IPL?

 -

-Ideal for those who want long-lasting results without daily shaving
+Ideal for anyone wanting lasting results without shaving daily

 Is IPL more painful than waxing?

 No, most people find IPL less painful than waxing.
-Waxing physically pulls the hair from the skin, which causes an immediate pain sensation.
-IPL works with light flashes that heat the hair follicle, which most people experience as a slight tingling sensation.
+With waxing the hair is physically pulled out of the skin, which gives an immediate jolt of pain.
+IPL works with light flashes that heat the hair follicle, which most people experience as a light tingling.

-The Nova One IPL also has a built-in cooling function, making the treatment extra comfortable compared to other devices.
-View the full comparison: IPL vs waxing, what's better?
+The Nova One IPL also has a built-in cooling function, which makes the session extra comfortable compared with other devices.
+See the full comparison: IPL vs waxing, which is better?

-Not for all skin types.
-IPL works best on fair skin with dark hair – the contrast between skin and hair is essential.
-On very dark skin tones, the skin itself absorbs too much light, making the treatment less effective and increasing the risk of irritation.
-Very light, grey, or red hair contains too little pigment for a good reaction.
-Do you want to know exactly how IPL works and for which skin types it is suitable?
-Then read what IPL hair removal is and how it works.
+Not for every skin and every hair.
+IPL works best on light skin with dark hair; the contrast between skin and hair is what counts.
+On very dark skin tones (V–VI) the skin itself absorbs too much light, which makes the treatment less effective and increases the risk of irritation.
+And very light, grey or red hair contains too little pigment to respond well.
+Want to know exactly how IPL works and which skin types it suits?
+Read what IPL hair removal is and how it works.
+Or take a skin type test yourself.

-How quickly do you see results with at-home IPL?
+How quickly do you see results with IPL at home?

-After the first 2-3 treatments, hair often falls out within 1-2 weeks.
-After 4-6 weeks, hair growth becomes visibly less dense.
-The difference with waxing or epilating is that IPL targets the hair follicle, not just the hair itself.
-As a result, growth decreases further with each session.
-Important: those who treat consistently see faster results.
-How long hair stays away exactly can be read in how long does hair stay away with IPL, and why regularity is so crucial can be found in why consistency is important in IPL hair removal.
+After the first 2–3 sessions, hairs often fall out within 1–2 weeks.
+After 4–6 weeks hair growth becomes visibly less dense.
+The difference from waxing or epilating is that IPL addresses the hair follicle, not just the hair itself.
+That is why growth reduces further with each session.
+Important: treating consistently means seeing results sooner.
+Exactly how long hair stays away is covered in how long hair stays away with IPL, and why consistency matters so much is covered in why consistency matters with IPL hair removal.

 What is the difference between IPL and laser?

-This depends on what you value most.
-For those prioritizing comfort and value for money, the Nova One IPL stands out with its built-in cooling function and replaceable attachments — for significantly less than well-known salon brands like Philips Lumea or Braun Silk-expert.
-Want to see the differences between the most popular IPL devices side-by-side?
-View the full IPL device overview.
+That depends on what matters to you.
+For anyone who puts comfort and value for money first, the Nova One IPL stands out with a built-in cooling function and replaceable attachments — for considerably less than well-known brands such as Philips Lumea or Braun Silk-expert.
+Want to see the differences between the most popular IPL devices side by side?
+See the full IPL device overview.